SwissDataScienceCenter/renku/docs/tutorials/own_machine/06_customize_env.rst

     To add packages to your environment, add the packages to the dependencies file.
     If you're working in Python, this is the ``requirements.txt`` file.
     If you're working in R, it's ``install.R``.
+    Alternatively, for both R and Python, you may use Anaconda's ``environment.yml``.
+    All three of these options work natively with Renku.

     .. tabbed:: Python

-        Add your project's dependencies to ``requirements.txt``, simply list the package names.
+        To add your project's dependencies to ``requirements.txt``, simply list the package names.
-        Optionally, you may specify specific package versions, as shown in the two examples below.
+        Optionally, you may specify specific package versions, as shown in the example below.

         .. code-block:: console